3manuek/3manuek/content/about/_index.md

 Other things that I love to do:

-- I'm an experienced hydroponics _micro-grower_; DWC and NFT are my favorites and I do have both implemented.
+- I'm an experienced hydroponics _micro-grower_; DWC and NFT are my favorites.
 - I'm an amateur musician, the typical string set plus some keyboards.
 Drawing is also a hobby.
 - Love reading, particularly around polithical, econocomics and social affairs.
 An active Libertarian working from his basement :)